Emergency Notification & Preparedness

 Even with careful planning, separation from loved ones is a possibility.
 Choose a meeting place away from the area, depending upon each possible scenario.
 For instance, a chemical leak may send everyone south, but a bad storm could send evacuations west.
 Select a spot away from the problem area for each type of emergency.

-Make plans for keeping in touch with friends and family.
+Make plans to stay in touch with friends and family.
 Label your primary emergency contact number (e.g. spouse, parents) as ICE in your cell phone.
 ICE stands for “in case of emergency.”
 This way, emergency responders can find the number quickly if necessary.
-Choose a friend or relative who resides out-of-state and make sure family members know that person’s phone number.
+Choose a friend or relative who resides out of state and make sure family members know that person’s phone number.
 You can call that number to let friends and family members know where you are.
 For more information and preparedness checklists for your family or business, visit Ready.gov.

 San Miguel County encourages all of its residents and visitors to make personal preparedness a priority.
 Historically, rural and mountain culture prizes self-sufficiency as a core value, and when it comes to preparedness we encourage it.
 Work to assemble a preparedness kit for your home and vehicle.
 Include things like stable shelf food, water, flashlights, batteries and alternative power sources such as phone charging banks.
 You may also find it valuable to keep warm clothing, waterproof layers and an extra pair of comfortable shoes in your vehicle kit as well.

 San Miguel County also encourages you to visit Ready.gov for more valuable emergency and disaster information and resources such as Personal Preparedness Kits, Pet Preparedness and Business Preparedness.